The Psychology of Color in Video Marketing

 Is there a scene where the temperature is cold?
-What color shift do you notice?
+What color shirt do you notice?
 I would bet that it’s blue.
 That’s because the color blue is hardwired in our brains as a reference to cold temperatures.
 Perhaps there is a scene that is shot in a hot climate.
 Did the scene have an orange tint to it?
 Are you starting to see it now?

-Just like major media production companies use color to invoke a desired emotion, you too can use color in your videos to help convey your message and move the viewer to act.
+Just like major media production companies use color to invoke the desired emotion, you too can use color in your videos to help convey your message and move the viewer to act.
 It’s paramount that color psychology is implemented into your marketing strategy.
 Used effectively, color can cause the viewer to feel hot or color, calm or excited, happy or sad.

 The video below is a perfect example of just how color hues can affect the viewer’s emotional state.
 The opening video is a raw, shot-as-seen clip of horses grazing in a meadow.
 The second and third clips in the video have been adjusted in some way.
 After watching them, ask yourself these questions: how do you feel when you see the first clip; what about the second and third?
-If such a slight color hue change can have a major impact on the viewer, imagine what would happen if color was used correctly throughout your corporate video production.
+If such a slight color hue change can have a major impact on the viewer, imagine what would happen if the color was used correctly throughout your corporate video production.

 Use of Color in Video Graphics

-What about brands such as Holiday Inn, Starbucks, Ford and Facebook?
+What about brands such as Holiday Inn, Starbucks, Ford, and Facebook?
 What messages are these companies trying to convey?
-Typically you don’t see Starbuck’s customers in a big hurry.
-Often we see customers sitting in comfy chairs, drinking high-priced coffee and reading books, magazines, and newspapers.
+Typically, you don’t see Starbucks customers in a big hurry.
+Often, we see customers sitting in comfy chairs, drinking high-priced coffee and reading books, magazines, and newspapers.
 Let’s face it, when was the last time you were on Facebook for two minutes or less?